orenazad/Render-Tracker/README.md

 ### **Choosing a Development Platform**

 Experiment!
-There are pros and cons to each development platform, and unless a feature you would like to implement strictly requires one, I would reccommend trying them all and deciding which can will allow you to best achieve your goals.
+There are pros and cons to each development platform, and unless a feature you would like to implement strictly requires one, I would recommend trying them all and deciding which can will allow you to best achieve your goals.

 I initially started developing Render Track as a C++ Plugin, however, the `RenderQueueMonitorSuite` needed to properly watch the render queue [hasn't been working in recent versions of After Effects.](https://community.adobe.com/t5/after-effects-discussions/aegp-registerlistener-in-ae-sdk-2017-1/m-p/12046478#M171237) So I switched to a CEP Panel which ended up having some really nice benefits over developing a plugin!